 Availability is based on resident schedule for certain blocks.
 Blocks 1-5 are reserved for Pediatric match students only, one student per block.
 Blocks 6-13 require prior approval of Course Director for any student not matching in Pediatrics.
 Visiting students with permission of Course Director and approval of Residency Program Director.
 Highest priority given to medical students with interest in pediatrics, emergency medicine, anesthesia, family medicine, or pediatric neurology.
 Need to have completed all Phase II clerkships; if not, will need permission of Course Director.
+Contact the Pediatric Clerkship Coordinator for more information.
 Students will contact Clerkship Coordinator 2 weeks prior to rotation for orientation material.